 All type of boundary conditions required for applications are available.

-triangles-quadrangles for 2d FV schemes, triangles, quadrangles and tetrahedron for FE (both 2D and 3D solvers are available).
+Meshes: mix of triangles-quadrangles for 2d FV schemes, triangles, quadrangles and tetrahedron for FE (both 2D and 3D solvers are available).

-Former extra equations or algorithms:
+Former extra capabilities:

 1. lagrangian surface date (assimilation of lagrangian data at surface).